Contact Jerry Blank

 The author attempts to identify a black cherry tree.
 Photo courtesy of Mike Blank.

 Most folks know the old saying: “Let the buyer beware”, especially as it applies to home appliances and used cars.
-A house is often a lifetime investment, so buyers need to exercise even more caution.
-Not paranoid, like “Trust no one”.
-More like common sense: “Trust, but verify”.
-Take the time to learn how sellers do business.
+A house may be a lifetime investment, so buyers need to exercise even more caution.
+It’s their money.
+They can afford to learn how sellers do business.

 RETURN TO MAIN MENU AT TOP OF PAGE